jungaretti/dotfiles/README.md

 ### Generate SSH Key

-Generate a new SSH key using `ssh-keygen` and share it with GitHub.
+Generate a new SSH key using `ssh-keygen` and add it to GitHub.
 You can use the [GitHub CLI](https://cli.github.com/manual/) to do that without a browser.

 ```sh
 # Name the new SSH key